-- 1. Establish standard classes of motor vehicles to be leased, purchased or used by University personnel; - 2.
-Obtain the most effective and efficient use of motor vehicles for state university purposes; - 3.
-Establish and operate facilities for the acquisition, disposal, operation, maintenance, repair, storage, control and regulation of University-owned motor vehicles.
+- 3. Establish and operate facilities for the acquisition, disposal, operation, maintenance, repair, storage, control and regulation of University-owned motor vehicles.
 Acquisition may be by purchase, lease, installment-purchase, loan or by any other legal means and may include a trade-in.
 All motor vehicles purchased or leased shall be of a class that will safely transport University personnel and adequately meet the requirements of the University; - 4.
 Contract for specialized maintenance services. - (b) Motor vehicles owned, leased or operated by the University shall be for official University business only.

-(18) (19) Definitions.
+(18) Definitions.